DarkSlayeryCode/generate_bare_repo/README.md

 # generate_bare_repo
-This repository contains a bash script to initalize a bare repository on a server.
+This repository contains a bash script and a C program that initalizes a bare repository.